smruthi-23/LJMU-Final-Thesis-Results-Sarah-Smruthi-1180951/README.md

 **2. Explore the Metrics:** Use the Excel sheets to study the detailed performance metrics for each experiment.

 **3. Run or Modify Code:** Open the code folder to examine or execute the scripts used for the experiments.

-### **Disclaimer**

-This repository is intended solely for academic and research purposes.
-The findings are based on the specific dataset, prompting strategies, and LLM versions used in the study.
-Results may vary depending on model updates, API changes, or input modifications.
-Users are advised to apply these methods with appropriate consideration.

-### **Copyright**

-© 2025 Sarah Smruthi.
-All rights reserved.
-Reproduction, distribution, or use of any material in this repository without permission is prohibited.